sourcecred/docs/docs/beta/introduction.md

 individuals more visible and rewardable as they work together in a project or community.
 The goal of SourceCred is to use this technology to make rewarding labor as nuanced as human contribution often is.
-We hope to be one piece in the puzzle of a healthier future where systems serve people as we create together, where financial maximization isn't the end-all be-all goal, and wealth actually flows to those who are creating the value in our world.
+We hope to be one piece in the puzzle of a healthier future where systems serve community members, where financial maximization isn't the end-all be-all goal, and where wealth actually flows to those who are creating the value in our world.

 ### SourceCred's Core Concepts